LevanKantaria/callapp/README.md

  <p> This app was created as Technical Task for callapp.
 Task was to display / modify  JSON data as a table and Piechart using specific tools.   </p>

- <h3> Live Preview :  https://callapp-levani-kantaria.web.app </h3>   # !
-Note that at first it might take some time to load data( 10-15 sec) because server is sleeping during inactivity.
+ <h3> Live Preview :  https://callapp-levani-kantaria.web.app </h3>   # Note that first time loading might take some time ( 10-15 sec) because server is sleeping during inactivity.

 <ul> <h2> Tools Used : </h2>